Akhdiyat Duta Modjo: Early life

 Duta is the eldest of two brothers.
 His father, Hakam S. Modjo, was a native of Limboto, Gorontalo and a professor of plant pathology at the Gadjah Mada University in Yogyakarta.
 From his father's lineage, Duta is a descendant of Kyai Mojo, a well-known Javanese Muslim cleric who fought alongside Diponegoro during the Java War and was exiled to the northern mountains of Sulawesi.

-Duta was born in Lexington while his father pursued his graduate studies at the University of Kentucky.
+Duta was born in Lexington, Kentucky while his father pursued his graduate studies at the University of Kentucky.
 His family later settled in Yogya, where Duta grew up and briefly studied agricultural technology at Gadjah Mada; he dropped out to pursue his musical career with Sheila on 7.

 Duta is married to Adelia Lontoh, a former model; the couple had two children.